- Policy

 Costa Rica has been a member of the OECD since 2021.
 Costa Rica is not a member of the OECD Development Assistance Committee (DAC).

-Costa Rica participates regularly in the DAC Senior-Level and High Level Meetings, participating in the 2025 DAC High Level Meeting.
-Costa Rica participated in the first Latin American and Caribbean (LAC) Regional Programme Dialogue on Development Co-operation in 2024.
+Costa Rica participates regularly in the DAC Senior-Level and High Level Meetings and participated in the 2025 DAC High Level Meeting.
+Costa Rica participated in the first Latin American and Caribbean (LAC) Regional Programme Dialogue on Development Co-operation in 2024 and in the 2025 LAC-DAC Co-Lab on Multidimensional Metrics for Development.

-Costa Rica has been part of the TOSSD International Task Force since its inception in 2017 and is now a member of the International Forum on TOSSD.
-It conducted a TOSSD pilot study in 2018.3 It has been reporting to TOSSD since 2020, on 2019 data.
+Costa Rica is a member of the International Forum on TOSSD.
+It has been reporting to TOSSD since 2020 on 2019 data.

 The methodological notes provide further details on the definitions and statistical methodologies applied.